-Clinician group input for this review was received from 2 clinician groups: the Canadian Myeloma Research Group (CMRG) and OH-CCO's Hematology Cancer Drug Advisory Committee (OH-CCO Drug Advisory Committees).
+Clinician group input for this review was received from 2 clinician groups: CMRG and OH-CCO's Hematology Cancer Drug Advisory Committee.
 A total of 33 clinicians (25 from CMRG and 7 from OH-CCO's Hematology Cancer Drug Advisory Committee) provided input for this submission.

-Both the CMRG and OH-CCO Drug Advisory Committees agreed that goals for the treatment of MM include the achievement of antimyeloma response, long-term control of MM-related disease and symptoms and prolonging of survival.
-The CMRG also highlighted the importance of minimizing treatment-related adverse effects and the improvement of QoL among patients with MM.
+Both CMRG and the OH-CCO Hematology Cancer Drug Advisory Committee agreed that goals for the treatment of MM include antimyeloma response, long-term control of MM-related disease and symptoms, and prolonging of survival.
+CMRG also highlighted the importance of minimizing treatment-related adverse effects and the improvement of QoL among patients with MM.
 Both clinician groups noted an unmet need related to current first-line treatment options for MM.
-Similar to the clinical experts consulted by CDA-AMC, the OH-CCO Drug Advisory Committees agreed that there exist patients with MM that do not respond adequately to first-line treatment.
-The CMRG highlighted the importance of first-line treatment, given that MM remains incurable.
-The CMRG also added that the majority of patients with MM experience their longest period of disease control during the first-line treatment, and that much of the improvements observed for long-term survival is dependent on maximizing disease control within this line.
+Similar to the clinical experts consulted by CDA-AMC, the OH-CCO Hematology Cancer Drug Advisory Committee agreed that there are patients with MM who do not experience an adequate response to first-line treatment.
+CMRG highlighted the importance of first-line treatment, given that MM remains incurable.
+CMRG also added that the majority of patients with MM experience their longest period of disease control during first-line treatment, and that much of the improvement observed for long-term survival is dependent on maximizing disease control within this line.

-The OH-CCO Drug Advisory Committees stated that D-VRd could become the new standard of care for TE NDMM.
-The CMRG noted that the addition of daratumumab to maintenance therapy may result in increased visits to cancer centres to receive injections.
-The CMRG also highlighted the importance of increasing the capacity of MRD testing in Canada to minimize long-term toxicity and financial and patient QoL burden related to daratumumab.
-They emphasized MRD testing as a valuable prognostic tool, as it can be used to identify patients who are expected to have very long-term disease control, which is expected to result in decreased MM-related morbidity and long-term healthcare utilization.
-The CMRG acknowledged that the implementation of widespread MRD testing would result in costs incurred to provincial jurisdictions.
+The OH-CCO Hematology Cancer Drug Advisory Committee stated that D-VRd could become the new standard of care for transplant-eligible NDMM.
+CMRG noted that the addition of daratumumab to maintenance therapy may result in increased visits to cancer centres to receive injections.
+CMRG also highlighted the importance of increasing the capacity of MRD testing in Canada to minimize long-term toxicity and financial and patient QoL burden related to daratumumab.
+They emphasized MRD testing as a valuable prognostic tool, as it can be used to identify patients who are expected to have very long-term disease control, which is expected to result in decreased MM-related morbidity and long-term health care utilization.
+CMRG acknowledged that the implementation of widespread MRD testing would result in costs incurred to provincial jurisdictions.
 However, they noted that implementation will result in long-term cost savings for the health system, largely due to the de-escalation of daratumumab in eligible patients as confirmed by MRD testing.

 Similar to the clinical experts consulted by CDA-AMC, both clinician groups agreed that patients with NDMM who are eligible for transplant would be best suited for treatment with D-VRd.
-The OH-CCO Drug Advisory Committees indicated that daratumumab can be delivered in any treatment setting with experience in administering the drug, which include community oncology clinics and medical facilities with expertise in administering cellular therapies for hematologic malignancies.
-The CMRG noted that daratumumab is appropriate for administration in outpatient settings, although consideration for funding the drug in inpatient settings may be required.
+The OH-CCO Hematology Cancer Drug Advisory Committee indicated that daratumumab can be delivered in any treatment setting with experience in administering the drug, which includes community oncology clinics and medical facilities with expertise in administering cellular therapies for hematologic malignancies.
+CMRG noted that daratumumab is appropriate for administration in outpatient settings, although consideration for funding the drug in inpatient settings may be required.